 She broke the window.
 I filled my glass.
 He washes his face.
 The school bus arrived late.
 The Grade 6 class planted a tree.
 Ann wrote an e-mail.

 Now look at these sentences.
 Underline the subject and the verb.
 These sentences do not have objects.

 Intransitive verbs do not need an object to make sense.

 She reads.
-The dog sleeps.
+Cin

 We eat.
-They work.

 She cries.
-They run.

 Cats purr.

-The boat sank.
+The dog sleeps.